 Like a lot of artists, I began drawing at a very young age.
 I was always known in school as “that kid who can draw.”
 The truth was, it was the one thing I enjoyed and the one thing I was good at.
 I wasn’t good at sports, or at paying attention, or at getting good grades.
 At the age of 20, I even dropped out of art school.
 But, I still loved drawing pictures and telling stories.
 So I stuck with it.
 Today, I am blessed to be able to say that I get to draw for a living, though it wasn’t an easy road.

-Despite a great mentor and a tremendously supportive wife, who would never let me give up, many frustrating years came and went with what seamed like no light at the end of the tunnel.
+At first, many frustrating years came and went with no success at breaking into the publishing world.
 In 2012, just when I was ready to throw in the towel on my illustration career, I saw my first published illustration.
 I was hired to do one drawing in the John Carter of Mars anthology, Under the Moons of Mars, by Simon & Schuster.
 I spent all that I was paid on that project to fly with my wife to NYC in the hopes of visiting publishers.
 Abrams Books was one publisher that invited me in, and a year later I was offered Dr. Critchlore’s School For Minions, by Sheila Grau, which later became a 4-book series, with Book 3 set to release in March of 2017.

 In 2014 I illustrated The Warden and the Wolf King, the long-anticipated finale to Andrew Peterson’s critically acclaimed Wingfeather Saga.
 My most recent addition to this legacy was illustrating a short tale by bestselling author, N.D.
 Wilson, in the Wingfeather Tales.
 In 2014, I also joined as a contributor to The Rabbit Room, an online community inspired by the works of C.S.
 Lewis and JRR Tolkien, among other great authors, artists and musicians.
 That same year, I also became a contributor to Story Warren, an online community with the intent of fostering creativity in the minds of children.